SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-07-Comments-and-Ratings-Frontend/README.md

 To start working on *Exercise 7*, the `ratings_frontend` module, we will switch to `exercise-7` branch in git.

-1. Select the folder `cloud-cf-furnitureshop-product-ratings` in your Web IDE Files explorer and then using your Git Pane, click on `Discard All` (Discard all unstaged changes in the list) as shown in the picture below.
+1. Select the folder `cloud-cf-furnitureshop-product-ratings` in your Web IDE Files explorer (which is on the left side of your screen) and then using your Git Pane (which is on the right side of your screen), click on `Discard All` (Discard all unstaged changes in the list) as shown in the picture below.

     ![Step Image](images/Exercise7_1-1_Git_discard_all.png)